hellosoda/aws-ecs-service-discovery/README.md

 2. Existing `containerDefinitions` entry got `portMappings` added to it.
 3. `containerDefinitions` got a new entry for `service-discovery`
 4. Task Definition got `volumes` added to it.
 This is only needed to read one line from one file, but it's an important one.
 The `ECS_CLUSTER` definition from `/etc/ecs/ecs.config`
+5. Define environment variable `AWS_DEFAULT_REGION` according to the region you are using
  * That's the only way I could find to make this "NO CONFIGURATION NEEDED".

 ### What it's like